Crafton, California: Community

 The neighboring city of Redlands considers Mentone and Crafton as being within its sphere of influence; Crafton has no community plan of its own, though it has striven to maintain a rural feel with 50% of its homes hidden amid citrus groves.
 The maintaining of 5 acre lots per residence was seen as a Crafton goal, as was the avoidance of its annexation to Redlands.
 Redlands noted in 2006 that if Crafton continues with their pattern of "grove estate" homes, the whole area can be annexed once the pattern is established, and that developers will go along with this.

 The sloping land of Crafton serves as a watershed for Redlands, so the nearby city continues to be concerned with Crafton's water issues.
 Crafton has been observed by Redlands as having most of its residences on city water but not using city sewer services.
 Most homes use a septic tank system.

 Crafton's historic citrus groves are inexpensive to sustain, making the area possibly the last agricultural community in the San Bernardino Valley area.
 A concern voiced in 2006 was the maintenance of the necessary agricultural infrastructure.
 Another concern is that increasing traffic through the area will have a deleterious effect on farming efforts.

 Government

 Federal

-Crafton is located in California's 41st congressional district, which has a Cook PVI of D +9 and is represented by Democrat Mark Takano.
+Crafton is split between California's 33rd congressional district, represented by Democrat Pete Aguilar and California's 23rd congressional district represented by Republican Jay Obernolte.